ucsc-ospo/ucsc-ospo.github.io/content/project/osre25/sf/LLMSeqRec/index.md

 ### Project Objectives
-Aligned with the vision of the 2025 Open Source Research Experience (OSRE), this project aims to develop an open-source algorithm for multiple-object re-identification across diverse open-source data streams.
-As highlighted earlier, this method is expected to have wide-ranging applications in both scientific research and industry.
-Utilizing an open-source dataset, our focus will be on re-identifying common objects such as vehicles and pedestrians.
-The primary challenge lies in designing a unified algorithm, ReIDMM, capable of performing robust multi-object re-identification across multiple streams.
-Users will be able to tag any object as a target in a video or image for tracking across streams.
-Below is an outline of the algorithms to be developed in this project:

-- **Step 1: Target Object Identification**: Randomly select a target object from an image or video using object detection models such as YOLOv7.
-These models detect objects by generating bounding boxes around them.
-Target objects could include vehicles, pedestrians, animals, or other recognizable entities.
-This step ensures an initial object of interest is chosen for re-identification.

-- **Step 2: Feature Extraction and Embedding**: Once the target object is identified, extract relevant features such as bounding box coordinates, timestamp, location metadata (if available), and visual characteristics.
-A multimodal embedding approach is used, where these features are transformed into a numerical representation (embedding vector) that captures the object's unique identity.
-This allows for efficient comparison across different images or videos.

-- **Step 3: Searching and Matching**: To find the target object in other images or videos: (1) Extract embeddings of all objects detected in the other images/videos; (2) Compute similarity between the target object’s embedding and those of all detected objects using metrics like cosine similarity or Euclidean distance.
-(3) Rank objects by similarity, returning the most probable matches.
-The highest-ranked results are likely to be the same object observed from different angles, lighting conditions, or time frames.
+Aligned with the vision of the 2025 Open Source Research Experience (OSRE),  this project aims to develop an LLM-Enhanced Contextual Sequential Recommender (LLMSeqRec) to improve sequential recommendation accuracy across various scientific and business applications.
+Sequential recommender systems are widely used to analyze and predict patterns over time, assisting in fields such as biology, ecology, medicine, physics, engineering, environmental science, and e-commerce.
+However, traditional models often struggle with capturing complex contextual dependencies and adapting to dynamic user behaviors, as they primarily rely on vanilla sequential Id orders.
+To address these limitations, this project will leverage Large Language Models (LLMs) to enhance context-aware sequential recommendations by dynamically integrating LLM-generated embeddings and contextual representations.
+The core challenge lies in designing LLMSeqRec, a unified and scalable model capable of enriching user intent modeling, mitigating cold-start issues, and capturing long-range dependencies within sequential data.
+Unlike conventional systems that rely solely on structured interaction logs, LLMSeqRec will interpret and augment sequences with semantic context, resulting in more accurate, adaptable, and explainable recommendations.
+Below is an outline of the methodologies and models that will be developed in this project:

+- **Step 1: Data Preprocessing & Feature Creation**:
+Develop a data processing pipeline to parse user’s sequential interaction behaviors into sequential data points for LLM-based embeddings and contextual sequential transformer modeling; Extract user behavior sequences, items’ metadata, and temporal patterns to create context-aware sequential representations for training, validation and testing; The data source can be from Amazon open public data or Movie Lense data set.
+The data points creation can follow SASRec (in the reference 1).

+- **Step 2: Model Development**:
+Design and implement LLM-enhanced sequential recommendation models, integrating pretrained language models to augment user-item interactions with semantic context; Develop an adaptive mechanism to incorporate external contextual signals, such as product descriptions, reviews into the sequential recommendation process; The baseline model can be SASRec pytorch implementation.

+- **Step 3: Evaluation**: :
+Benchmark LLMSeqRec against state-of-the-art sequential recommenders, evaluating on accuracy, NDCG and cold-start performance; Conduct ablation studies to analyze the impact of LLM-generated embeddings on recommendation quality; Optimize model inference speed and efficiency for real-time recommendation scenarios.

 ### Project Deliverables
-This project will deliver three things, software, evaluation results and demo.
-The software which implements the above ReIDMM algorithm will be hosted on the github repo as open-access repositories.
-The evaluation results and demo will be published along the github repo.
+This project will deliver three components, software, model training, validation and performance evaluation and demo.
+The software which implements the above LLMSeqRec model will be hosted on the github repo as open-access repositories.
+The evaluation results and demo will be published along the  github repo .

 ### ReIDMM

-- **Topics**: ReIDMM: Re-identifying Multiple Objects across Multiple Streams`
+- **Topics**:  LLM Enhanced Contextual Sequential Recommender
-- **Skills**: Proficient in Python, Experience with images processing, machine learning
+- **Skills**: Proficiency in Python, Pytorch, Github, Self-attention, Transformer
 - **Difficulty**: Difficult
 - **Size**: Large (400 hours)
-- **Mentor**: {{% mention bindong %}}, "Linsey Pang"
+- **Mentor**: Linsey Pang, Bin Dong